caiorss/Functional-Programming/scheme/README.md

 $1 = 3628800
 >

-;;  For a very big number of iteration, non tail recursive functions ;;  will cause a stack overflow.
+;;  For a very big number of iterations, non tail recursive functions ;;  will cause a stack overflow.
 ;;
 > (factorial 20000000)